RR3-10/Medical-Insurance-Cost-Prediction/README.md

 This confirmed multicollinearity between the two features, so `age_smoker` was dropped.

+## Why Cross-Validation Mattered

+Without cross-validation, the test R² before feature engineering looked strong at **0.8069**, which could give the impression that the model was already performing well.
+Cross-validation revealed the truth — the real generalization performance was only **0.7258**, meaning the single test split gave an overly optimistic result by pure luck of how the data was divided.

+This 8% gap between test R² and CV Mean R² was the key signal that feature engineering was necessary.
+After feature engineering, the gap closed significantly — test R² of 0.9092 vs CV Mean R² of 0.8511 — confirming that the model genuinely improved and was not just getting lucky on a favorable split.

+This is exactly why cross-validation should always be used alongside a single train/test split — it gives you the honest picture of your model's real performance.

 ## Key Findings

 - `smoker` is by far the most important feature — smoking